 - and others

-The boys helped us drop this off to the local shelter for women and children so that maybe ‘some kids can watch Frozen like we did.’
+Each year my boys help us drop cinema tickets off to the local shelter for women and children so that maybe ‘some kids can watch Frozen like we did.’

 I’ll be sharing more of our tasks on Instagram so if you want to follow along, just follow my Instagram account.